From St. Stephen, New Brunswick

 Mackenzie was appointed to the Order of Canada in 1967.
 He was inducted into the Canadian Science and Engineering Hall of Fame in 2007.

 St. Stephen is a town in Charlotte County, New Brunswick.
 St. Stephen was officially incorporated as a town in 1871.

-Every August since 1985, the town plays host to the week-long Chocolate Fest, celebrating their rich and delicious heritage.
+Every August since 1985, the town plays host to the week-long Chocolate Fest, celebrating its rich and delicious heritage.
 That spotlight on the wonder of chocolate resulted in the opening of The Chocolate Museum.
 In 2000, St. Stephen was given the title of “Canada’s Chocolate Town.”